Pros And Cons Of Buying A Franchise

 2. Show me the money

-With the janitorial franchise I mentioned I had to purchase supplies, maintain insurance, and accounting through them.
+With the custodial operation that I mentioned above I had to purchase supplies, maintain insurance, and accounting through the corporation.
 Not to mention the never-ending royalty fee that had to be paid.

 Yes, I had immediate name recognition when I knocked on doors.
 But as my dad would say, “You’ve still got to knock.”
-His point, can it really make a difference if it was my independent janitorial business vs a franchise?
+His point, the advantage between an independent janitorial company and a franchise may be small in certain situations.

-Well, I made zero profit in two years of franchise ownership.
+Well, I made zero profit in two years and had to sale my ownership rights.
 I started a cleaning business on my own and found myself with tens of thousands in my checking account within months.

 “I feed truck drivers, millionaires all at the same table.
 Colonel Sanders